corpus-io/tokenize.it-smart-contracts/docs/dividends_and_exit.md

    - `claimStart` / `drainStart`: the exit window
    - `referenceCurrencies` / `referenceToExitRates` (optional): exchange rates from reference currencies to the exit currency, used by CoinvestedPosition to convert carry when the position currency differs from the exit currency

-   The full `_totalCurrencyAmount` is transferred from the funder to the Exit contract at initialization (no fee is taken here).
+   The full `_initialFundingAmount` is transferred from the funder to the Exit contract at initialization (no fee is taken here).

 2. **Holders claim**: From `claimStart` onwards, any holder calls `claim(tokenAmount, recipient, minPayout)`.
 The contract: